simul/simul.github.io/ref/simul/plugin.md

 <a name="StaticSetDebugOutputCallback"></a>
 ### void StaticSetDebugOutputCallback(DebugOutputCallback)
 Provide a function that trueSKY can use to output debug warnings, information, and errors.
+<a name="StaticSetExternalDynamicValues"></a>
+### int StaticSetExternalDynamicValues(simul::plugin::ExternalDynamicValues D)
+Set all values that can be changed at runtime
+<a name="StaticSetExternalRenderValues"></a>
+### int StaticSetExternalRenderValues(simul::plugin::ExternalRenderValues C)
+Set all values that are not recommened to update at runtime
 <a name="StaticSetGraphicsDevice"></a>
 ### void StaticSetGraphicsDevice(void device, simul::crossplatform::RenderPlatformType deviceType, UnityGfxDeviceEventType eventType)
 Device event handler.
 <a name="StaticSetGraphicsDeviceAndContext"></a>
 ### void StaticSetGraphicsDeviceAndContext(void device, void context, simul::crossplatform::RenderPlatformType deviceType, UnityGfxDeviceEventType eventType)
 Device event handler.
+<a name="StaticSetKeyframerMapTexture"></a>
+### void StaticSetKeyframerMapTexture(simul::sky::uid uid, char PNGName)
+Set the map texture of a CLoud Keyframer
 <a name="StaticSetMatrix4x4"></a>
 ### void StaticSetMatrix4x4(char name, float matrix4x4)
 Set a Matrix value.